WSCC women’s basketball closes season at 22-10, in ACCC semis03/09/2017

 Joy Sadler named ACCC Player of the Week02/07/2017

-Burdette, who has established a successful footprint on the program, wrapped up his fifth season at Wallace State in 2015-16 and has compiled a 114-50 record with the Lady Lions during his tenure.
-He has earned Coach of the Year honors in all but one season with Wallace State, including being named the 2015 co-ACCC North Division Coach of the Year.
+Burdette wrapped up his sixth season at Wallace State in 2016-2017 and has compiled a 136-60 record with the Lady Lions during his tenure.
+He has earned Coach of the Year honors in all but two seasons with Wallace State, including being named the 2015 co-ACCC North Division Coach of the Year.
 Along with his 2015 recognition, Burdette was named the ACCC North Coach of the Year in both 2014 and 2013 and the 2012 ACCC Coach of the Year.
-His teams have finished conference tournament runner up four times (2016, 2015, 2013 and 2012) and third once (2014).
+His teams have finished conference tournament runner up four times (2016, 2015, 2013 and 2012).

 The 2014-15 season under Burdette was one of the program’s best.
 The Lady Lions advanced to their fifth National Junior College Athletic Association (NJCAA) tournament and made history by winning the program’s first opening-round game in Salina, Kansas.
 The Lady Lions finished the campaign with 28-6 record, qualified for the national tournament as the ACCC/Region 22 runner-up (as an at-large zone bid qualifier) and earned the Alberta Lee Cox Sportsmanship Award for the first ever time at the national tournament.
 It was the team’s first national tournament appearance under Burdette, and he won his 100th game vs. Eastern Arizona.